TERMS & CONDITIONS OF HIRE (COVID-19) -updated Aug 2020

 17. Ensure that your group members adhere to the social distancing directive at all times.
 In particular be alert when walking along the corridor or waiting outside a toilet.

 18. It is advised to keep the rooms well ventilated.
-Windows will be unlocked and the keys removed until further notice.
+Windows can be unlocked/locked using the keys which are on hooks next to the central heating controls in either hall.
 Hirers/key holders should open windows at the beginning of the session and sanitise their hands before opening and after closing or wear clean rubber gloves.
 Similarly if curtains need to be drawn.
 In both cases restrict the number of persons touching these to one person per session.

 19. Hirer/group leader must advise the Bookings Manager if group wishes to use AV system and requires any equipment.
 Sanitise hands before touching the control boxes.